 St. Joseph’s Academy experienced a new beginning on Monday, August 31, 2009 in our beautifully renovated buildings.
 SJA”s new campus allows for the expansion of our art and music programs, green space for our sports programs, opportunities for individualized and differentiated learning, and space for state-of-the-art science and technology labs.
 Our location continues to be a part of the downtown neighborhood where we can develop community partnerships and most importantly, continue quality education in a Catholic environment.

 A parochial, coeducational elementary school, St. Joseph’s Academy has been fully accredited by the Florida Catholic Conference since 1973.
-The most recent reaccreditation occurred during the 2010-2011 school year.
-Currently, there are approximately 240 students enrolled from Preschool to 8th grade.
+The most recent reaccreditation is taking place this school year.
+Currently, there are approximately 225 students enrolled from Preschool to 8th grade.